 At Capovario, we help our clients run all aspects of their businesses, including time tracking and payroll.
 At any given time, we have several dozen clients, each with hundreds of employees.
 That’s a LOT of hours to keep up with, and a lot of potential mess to clean up if something goes wrong.
 However, we don’t just do payroll and accounting; our clients rely on us to provide 360-degree business services with speed and accuracy.
 To do that, we try to get them to adopt tools that will both improve their own lives and workflows, and help us help them.

 We’re often tasked with reviewing software and applications for our clients, and providing recommendations on which tools are worth their investment.
-While our firm is software-agnostic, and there’s no “one size fits all,” a large number of my clients can (and do) benefit from QuickBooks® Time.
+While our firm is software-agnostic, and there’s no “one size fits all,” a large number of my clients can (and do) benefit from QuickBooks Time and the QB Workforce mobile app.
 And they’re not the only ones!
 As accounting professionals, we benefit when our clients adopt technology that makes our lives easier.
 That’s why I wanted to write an article with five reasons why I urge my clients to ditch 3rd-party apps and track with QuickBooks Time.

 1. You’re already paying for QuickBooks Time

 Accountants using QuickBooks Online Accountant can track time for their own firm at no cost.
 For clients already using QuickBooks Payroll Premium or Elite, tracking with QuickBooks time is the obvious answer from a simple cost perspective.
 Too many businesses spend money on redundant software—and time tracking is no exception.
 Whether your clients have 5,10, 100, or 500 employees, they’re paying by the head for payroll processing.
 If they’re also paying a separate per-employee, per-month cost for time-tracking, that’s money not well spent.

 2. QuickBooks Time integrates with QuickBooks Online